roelkok/sportsokken/README.md

-sportsokken
+SportSokken
 ===========

-Require css from your node modules and obfuscates class names in each stylesheet with a prefix to avoid collisions
+Require css from your node modules and obfuscates class names in each stylesheet with a prefix to avoid collisions.